Baby Red Around Eyes: Causes, Home Remedies, And Treatment

 Image: Shutterstock

-• Change your baby’s soap to a mild and gentle one that has no harsh chemicals.
+• Change your baby’s soap to a mild and gentle one with no harsh chemicals.

 • Apply moisturizers to help prevent dryness of the skin (1).